Akhil-2310/zksignals/README.md

 ## 📧 **Test EML Files**

-To help you test zkSignals, we've provided sample EML files for different email domains.
+To help you test BeYou, we've provided sample EML files for different email domains.
 Download and use these files when joining groups:

 ### **📥 Download Ready-to-Use Files**